AcidLeroy/leetcode-study/tree-max-depth.md

         st.addElement(root);

         int max = 0;
+        // The reason I use a hashmap here is because I need to keep track of the current level I am at.
         HashMap<TreeNode, Integer>  m = new HashMap<TreeNode, Integer>();

-        m.put(root, 1);
+        // Initialize the stack, with the level value. m.put(root, 1);

         while(!st.empty()){
+            // Pop a node off of the stack
             TreeNode n = st.pop();
+            // Get what level the curren tnode is at.
             Integer currentLevel = m.get(n);

-            if (isLeaf(n)){
+            // If we are at a leaf node, i.e. we don't have any children nodes, then we either
+            // update the max or not, then we pop the next thing off the stack. if (isLeaf(n)){
                 // Check max and update
                 if (currentLevel > max) max = currentLevel;